prolificinteractive/material-calendarview/README.md

 namely `OnDateChangedListener` is now `OnDateSelectedListener`.
 There are also a bunch of new apis for multiple selection.

+Also, `showOtherDates` is now a set of flags for finer control over which extra dates are shown.

 Major Change in 0.8.0
 ---------------------